Von Foerster’s ideas

 · Continuous mutation: n/a.
 Impossible here, since it is contrary to the notion of a system.

 Perhaps the most popular in social systems thinking discussion are:

 · Continuous mutation

-But the latter must be rejected, because it undermines the concept of a system.
+But the latter must be rejected, because it undermines the very concept of a system.

 Professor Manfred Eigen was a Nobel prize laureate in chemistry. https://lnkd.in/dsVBPYc